jtleek/rpackages/README.md

 ### DESCRIPTION

 The DESCRIPTION file is a plain text file that gets generated with the _create_ command.

-The packagename should go after the coon on the first line.
-The package title should be a one sentence description of what the package actually does.
-The version should be defined as described above.
-The authors field may have a @R before the colon which should be deleted.
+* The package name should go after the colon on the first line.
+* The package title should be a one sentence description of what the package actually does.
+* The description should be a one paragraph description that builds on the title.
+It should give a user some idea about what kind of data your software should be used on, what the inputs are and what the outputs are.
+* The version should be defined as described above.
+* The authors field may have a @R before the colon which should be deleted.
 The authors should be in the format _author name <authoremail@host.com>_ for example:
 _Jeff Leek <jleek@jhsph.edu>_ and should be comma separated.
+* A maintainer field should be added with maintainers listed as comma separated files.
+You are the maintainer of your package when you create it.
+See the section below on after you leave the Leek group for more information.
+* The dependencies (other R packages your software uses/depends on) should be listed in a comma separated list after the R version.
+* The License is required to be open source.
+I like GPL-2 or GPL-3 or the creative commons licences like [CC-BY-SA](http://creativecommons.org/licenses/by-sa/2.0/)
+[this](http://www.tldrlegal.com/) is a good website for learning more about software licenses.

 Documentation